-We request that the Committee transmit the following questions to the State of Ghana, as part of the List of Issues:
+We request that the Committee transmit the following questions to the State of Ghana:

 - 1. What is being done to ensure that safe abortion is financially accessible to women under the National Health Insurance Scheme? - 2.
 What measures will be taken to reduce ignorance of the abortion law and stigmatization of abortion? - 3.
 What further steps will the State take to ensure that maternal mortality due to unsafe abortion is reduced? - 4.
 What is being done to ensure that health care personnel are aware of the abortion law?